Fortuna Union High School

-Fortuna Union High School or FUHS, is a public high school in Fortuna, California.
+Fortuna Union High School is a four-year public high school in Fortuna, California.
 The school serves a large area of the midsection of Humboldt County.
-Despite this, enrollment is down from a recent high of 1,159 in 2000–01 to 844 in 2013–14.

-The FUHS website, lists three campus locations for schools in the Fortuna Unified High School District: Fortuna High School, East Continuation High School, and Academy of the Redwoods.

 History

 The Fortuna Union High School was established on July 1, 1905.

+Fortuna Union High School has three campus locations for schools in the Fortuna Unified High School District: Fortuna High School, East Continuation High School, and Academy of the Redwoods.
+Enrollment peaked at 1,159 in 2000–01 before dropping to 844 by 2013–14, where it has stayed constant since.

 In August 2020, Fortuna High School was allegedly the first large-population school on the North Coast to reopen campus and resume face to face instruction during the COVID-19 pandemic.

-Academic programs
+Demographics

+As of 2026, Fortuna Union High School has a student population of 826 that is 0.1% black, 0.4% Asian, 0.5% unknown, 4% Native American, 6.3% multiracial, 34.7% Hispanic, and 54% white.
+The school's graduation rate is 95%.

+Academics

-Academic programs at Fortuna High School include: Career and Technology Education, English, Mathematics, Physical Education, Science, Social Sciences, Spanish and Visual and Performing Arts.
+Academic programs at Fortuna Union High School include: Career and Technology Education, English, Mathematics, Physical Education, Science, Social Sciences, Spanish and Visual and Performing Arts.
 Recently, the school has begun offering courses on a wider variety of interests, ranging from computer science to pottery.